 Over 60% of GSK sites achieve zero waste to landfill

 In 2010 some 17,200 tonnes of waste were being sent to landfill each year.
 So, a target was set: to achieve zero waste to landfill at all our sites by 2020.
-Today, over 60% of GSK sites and offices have already achieved the target.
+Today, over 70% of GSK sites and offices have now achieved zero waste to landfill.

 Seeing waste as a resource